threepointone/disto/README.md

 store.get()   // returns current value

+// stores are also lightweight 'observables',

+var {dispose} = store.subscribe(fn)

-// stores are also lightweight 'observables', letting us directly hook on to react components let {dispose} = store.subscribe(fn)
+// we use this to hook on to react components via the .observe() polyfill

 // notice the conspicuous lack of a .setState()